Built By Discipline Not By Novelty

 The work can be scaled up or down depending on your starting point.

 If you’re new to this or have been away for a long time, then you might only need to strength train for about 30 minutes, three times per week.
-If you’re more experienced and have been consistent, then you’ll need about an hour three times per week.
+If you’re more experienced and have been consistent, then you’ll need about up to an hour three times per week.

 Eat like an adult and get enough sleep.